 The boy took a bath, put on his best clothes, and went to the palace, but he wouldn’t just sing the song for the king; he told the king to announce his song by beat of a drum throughout the city and let everyone come hear it.
 The king agreed.
 When the crowd had gathered, the king sang his song, “A thousand coins for one who sees my friend so dear.
 A hundred if they give me any news that they hear,” and the boy replied with, “Give me the thousand coins because at last, I have seen with my own eyes your dear friend from the past.”

-The king was thrilled and rushed to the royal park and he sat down to talk with his old friend.
+The king was thrilled and rushed to the royal park, sitting down to talk with his old friend.
 He told the king eight blessings of the ascetic life, from freedom to safety.
 He was going to explain more, but the king cut him off, saying he was too attached to worldly pleasures to give them up.
 His friend replied that the king was on a path to hell and explained with a parable.
 A foolish crow saw an elephant carcass floating down the Ganges River and thought it was a perfect home, so he rode on it, eating and drinking as much as he wanted.
 But eventually the carcass floated into the sea and there was no land in sight so the crow was trapped and eaten by a sea creature.
-His story finished, the ascetic rose into the sky and returned to his mountain home.
+His story finished, the ascetic friend rose into the sky and returned to his mountain home.

 The parable had convinced the king.
 He quickly handed over the throne to his eldest son and lived out his days as an ascetic.

 In the Lifetime of the Buddha